 53.06% have never eaten, drank or smoked behind the wheel – again, the best among UK regions for this area of road safety and conduct.

-The North East, Yorkshire & The Humber is also the best for keeping within the speed limit, with the survey finding that nearly 40% of people say they have never exceeded the legal speed limit.
+The North East, Yorkshire & The Humber is also the best for keeping within the speed limit, whether 70 mph or 30 mph, with the survey finding that nearly 40% of people say they have never exceeded the legal speed limit.

 2. South West